House of Sadykhov brothers

 House of Sadykhov brothers — is a seven-floored historic building in Baku, at the intersection of Istiglaliyyat and Niyazi streets, opposite Philharmonic Garden.
 The building was registered as a monument of local significance by the decision of the Cabinet of Ministers of the Republic of Azerbaijan dated August 2, 2001, No. 132.

-The house of Sadykhov brothers was built in 1910-1912 by the project of Gabriel Ter-Mikelov.
 The building has different compositional structures and architectural features, elements and details of local architecture.
 The house of residence has a rich volume of plastic.

 History

 There was a cemetery in the area where the building was located.
 That is why, when the construction began, the local people say to the customer, “Karbalai, you have chosen a bad place, you waste money in vain.”
 He replied, “Do not talk about it, it's a good place.
 Even the governor planted a garden for me in front of the house.”

 The revenue house of Sadykhov brothers was built in the style of national-romantic architecture in 1910-1912.
 In 1909, a contest on the design of this house was announced in former Russian Empire, and the author of the building, Gabriel Ter-Mikelov, won the first prize.
 During the Soviet era, the Central Executive Committee of the Azerbaijan SSR was located in the building.